taterbase/taterbase.github.com/_posts/2014-10-14-how-to-enable-a-mongodb-replica-set-on-travis.md

 5. `sleep 15`
 Here we sleep for another 15 seconds to give MongoDB a chance to properly set up the replica set.

-And there you have it, now the MongoDB instance is running as a single server replica set and will write operations to the oplog.
+And there you have it, now the MongoDB instance is running as a single server replica set and will write operations to the oplog allowing the tests a chance to run properly.